patrickheng/temporary-portfolio-2016/README.md

 # Patrick Heng - Temporary portfolio 2016

+Here is my temporary portfolio awaiting the big one.
+Special thanks to [Robin Mastromarino](https://robinmastromarino.com) for the design.

 #### TECHNOLOGIES

-* Preact - A 3kb alternative to React
+* Preact - *A 3kb alternative to React*
 * GSAP - TweenMax
 * Babel | ES2015
 * Webpack